chibashr/netWORKS/docs/workspaces.md

 When switching workspaces, the UI layout will automatically change to match the saved layout for that workspace.

+**Important**: When switching workspaces, all plugins are unloaded and reloaded according to the new workspace's configuration.
+This ensures complete isolation between workspace environments.

 ### Saving Workspace State

 ```python